wuub/micropython-rfsocket/README.md

   3. Install micropython-rfsocket there like this `python -m upip install -p /media/[your-login]/45DE-XXXX/lib micropython-rfsocket`
   4. Use in `main.py` like this: `from rfsocket import RFSocket`

+## Range
+As far as I can tell FS100A transmitter connected to 3V3 seems to be at least twice as strong as the remote sold with the sockets.
+Stock remote is spotty at best.
+FS1000A was able to reliably toggle the socket trough multiple walls.

 ## Basic usage